 Adam Schallau – American Landscape Photographer

-He also enjoys giving his time to causes which he is passionate about including the Parks in Focus program whose mission is to provide opportunities for middle school youth from underserved communities to explore and learn about nature through photography, outdoor education, and creative expression
+His work has been used in support of environmental and conservation awareness issues including the protection of the Valle Vidal in New Mexico.
+He also volunteers his time, knowledge, and enthusiasm to the Parks in Focus program who’s mission is to provide opportunities for middle school youth from under-served communities to explore and learn about nature through photography, outdoor education, and creative expression.